gorrethrisha/mobile-price-prediction/README.md

 Since accurate price prediction is important for market analysis and business decision-making, **the Logistic Regression model was selected as the final model for Mobile Phone Price Prediction.**

+## Streamlit Web Application

+A Streamlit-based web application was developed to provide an interactive interface for Mobile Price Prediction.

+The application allows users to enter mobile hardware specifications and instantly predicts the corresponding mobile price category using the trained machine learning model.

+## Project Files

+- `Mobile Price Prediction.ipynb` - Complete notebook containing data preprocessing, model training, and evaluation..
+- `app.py` - Streamlit web application for mobile price prediction.
+- `mobile_price_model.pkl` - Saved trained machine learning model.
+- `mobile_price_scaler.pkl` - Saved feature scaler used during preprocessing.
+- `requirements.txt` - List of project dependencies.
+- `README.md` - Project documentation.

 ## Conclusion

 A Mobile Price Prediction system was successfully developed and multiple machine learning algorithms were trained and evaluated for prediction performance.

-The developed system can assist manufacturers, retailers, and consumers in estimating mobile price categories based on device specifications and hardware features.
+The developed system can assist users in estimating mobile price categories based on device specifications and hardware features.